meoblast001/3m5GameJamNovember2019/README.md

 ### What to do?
 1. Use torches to light your way and activate switches.
-2. Navigate to the turning test.
+2. Navigate to and complete the turing test.
-3. Given a number of states `n`, find the biggest output a turing machine with a maximum of `n` states may produce. (optional)
-4. Be busy to rescue your family (like a real beaver of course) by freeing them from behind the logs using the chainsaw.
+3. Be busy to rescue your family (like a real beaver of course) by freeing them from behind the logs using the chainsaw.

 ### Game controls
 * Left / Right = Move